 Prawn, Pink Peppercorn, Fennel and Citrus Salad

-20 cooked large prawns, peeled and deveined (leave fan-shaped tail attached)
+20 cooked king prawns, peeled and deveined (leave fan-shaped tail attached)

 2 medium size bulbs fennel

 recipe Citrus Fruit

 4 fennel sprigs